pratheeksha2004/netflic-clone/README.md

 [Updated Netflix Clone](https://updated-netflix-clone-rau7b1tfh-pratheeksha-k-ns-projects.vercel.app/)

+## Performance Considerations

+This application was designed with performance in mind.
+I have employed the following strategies to ensure a fast and responsive user experience:

+*   **React.memo for Memoization:** I utilize `React.memo` to optimize the rendering of functional components.
+By memoizing components, It prevents unnecessary re-renders when the input props remain unchanged.
+This significantly reduces the workload on React, especially for computationally intensive components or components that are frequently re-rendered.

+*   **Lazy Loading with `React.lazy` and `Suspense`:**  To minimize the initial load time, I implement lazy loading for images, components, and modules that are not immediately required.
+This is achieved using `React.lazy` in conjunction with `Suspense` to display fallback content while the lazy-loaded components are being fetched.
+This improves perceived performance and reduces the time to interactive.

+*   **Code Splitting:** I leverage code splitting to divide the application into smaller, more manageable bundles.
+This allows the browser to download only the code that is necessary for the current route or feature, reducing the initial download size and improving load times.

 ## Performance Analysis (Lighthouse)

 This section summarizes the performance analysis of the application using Google Lighthouse.
 The scores and metrics provide insights into areas for potential optimization.